 - Community and intergovernmental relations

 - Patrol operations

 - Security protection

 - 911 Emergency Communications Center (ECC)

 - Crime analysis

-The Homeland Security and Emergency Management Division exist to assist the campus community by implementing and coordinating programs and procedures for:
+The Emergency Management Division exists to assist the campus community by implementing and coordinating programs and procedures for:

 - Emergency planning and mitigation

 - Unusual occurrence response and recovery